yxliao95/sr_coref/README.md

 ### Model

-Our coref model is based on [fast-coref](https://github.com/shtoshni/fast-coref) with minor modification, which is repo at
+Our coref model is based on [fast-coref](https://github.com/shtoshni/fast-coref) with minor modification

 ### Python requirements